rritaz/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral scholar in the [Department of Statistics](https://stat.uw.edu/) at the University of Washington, collaborating with Tyler McCormick on statistical methodology related to predictive models for evidence-informed policy-making.
+I am a postdoctoral scholar in the [Department of Statistics](https://stat.uw.edu/) at the University of Washington, working on statistical methodology related to predictive models for evidence-informed policy-making.

-I received my PhD in [Statistics](https://statistics.northwestern.edu/) from Northwestern University and was a member of the  [Statistics for Evidence-Based Policy and Practice (STEPP) Center](https://sites.northwestern.edu/steppcenter/about/) based at the Institute for Policy Research at Northwestern.
+I received my PhD in Statistics from Northwestern University and was a member of the [Statistics for Evidence-Based Policy and Practice (STEPP) Center](https://sites.northwestern.edu/steppcenter/about/) based at the Institute for Policy Research at Northwestern.
 My research focused on the development and use of meta-analysis methods for policy and practice in education, medicine and the social sciences.
 I also sought to understand problems in the formulation of effect sizes and effect size estimators in randomized experiments and quasi-experiments when adjusting for covariates.